kolosochek/middle.messenger.praktikum.yandex/README.md

 - Own MVC(Model-View-Controller) realisation.
 All entities are Classes, so there is OOP power.
 - All views are composed of components.
 Views are composed of components or partials.
 Any props, events can be passed through.
 - You can still use Handlebars partials for 'dumb' components, which don't so any logic inside.
 - Nested components feature.
 Components can include another components, even inside the other components.
+- Husky pre-commit.
 - Webpack bundler.
 Handlebars template processor.
 - Docker container.
 - Deployed at Heroku.